 Peel (if desired) the mashed potatoes and quarter them.
 Add a half cup of water and the potatoes to the Instant Pot.
 Place the lid on, turn the valve to sealing, and cook on high pressure for 8 minutes.
 Quick release the pressure, and mash or whip the potatoes.
 Add a variation of butter, salt, milk, cream cheese, garlic powder, sour cream to taste.

 You’ll never go back to cooking potatoes in the oven again!
 This method works well for both baking potatoes and sweet potatoes.

-Pour a cup and a half of water in the bottom of the Instant Pot, place a steamer basket inside, and stack the potatoes on the basket.
-Set the IP to cook on high pressure for 10 minutes (small-medium potatoes) to 15 minutes (large potatoes).
+Pour a cup and a half of water in the bottom of the Instant Pot, place the trivet or a strainer basket inside, and set in the potatoes.
+Set the Instant Pot to cook on high pressure for 15 minutes (small-medium potatoes) to 18 minutes (large potatoes).
 Let the pressure naturally release for 20 minutes.
 Serve, (preferably with bacon, cheese, butter, & ranch!).

 10. Hard boiled eggs

 My husband does not like hard boiled eggs, but the rest of us do!
 I especially love them when we are hiking and picnicking, and also on trips when the extra protein is so helpful.
 I did not bring any when we went beach camping this year and they were sorely missed (by me)!

 Pour in 1 cup of water into the Instant Pot, set in your trivet or a steamer basket, and place the desired number of eggs on the trivet/basket.
 Place the lid on the Instant Pot, turn the valve to sealing, and cook the eggs on high pressure for 5 minutes.
 Quick release the pressure.
 Immediately transfer the eggs to an ice bath, then peel when cooled.